stevecrossin/What-Can-I-Cook-Android/README.md

 All features have been fully implemented and an overview of the progress it took to get the application from start to completion can be found in the changelog.txt file.

-The github link for the project can be found at: https://github.com/stevecrossin/What-Can-I-Cook The application has also been published to the Google Play Store: https://play.google.com/store/apps/details?id=com.stevecrossin.whatcanicook
+*The github link for the project can be found at: https://github.com/stevecrossin/What-Can-I-Cook *The application has also been published to the Google Play Store: https://play.google.com/store/apps/details?id=com.stevecrossin.whatcanicook
-A basic website has also been created for the application here: https://what-can-i-cook.flycricket.io
+*A basic website has also been created for the application here, to attract new users: https://what-can-i-cook.flycricket.io

 ## Getting Started ##